lucasmarcuzo/lucasmarcuzo/README.md

     &bull; 🖥️ All my projects are available at <a href="https://github.com/lucasmarcuzo?tab=repositories">[HERE!]</a></br>
     &bull; 👩‍💻 I'm currently learning <b>JAVA and Web Projects.</b></br>
     &bull; 📫 How to contact me <b><a href="mailto:lucas.marcuzo@hotmail.com">lucas.marcuzo@hotmail.com</a></b></br>
-    &bull; ⚡ Hobbies <b>Cooking 🧑🏻‍🍳, Listening to EDM 🎧, Bowling 🎳, Going to the Movies 🎦</b>
+    &bull; ⚡ My favorite hobbies are: <b>Cooking 🧑🏻‍🍳, Listening to EDM 🎧, go bowling 🎳 and go to the movies 🎦</b>
 </p>

 ##